robinraju/release-downloader/README.md

     # A flag to set the download target as latest release
     # The default value is 'false'
     latest: true

+    # A flag to download from prerelease.
+It should be combined with latest flag.
+    # The default value is 'false'
+    preRelease: true

     # The github tag. e.g: v1.0.1
     # Download assets from a specific tag/version